Charlie Kirk Murder: Details On Suspect's Ideology, Partner, Online Activity Released

 However, they noted a strong resemblance between Robinson and the person of interest shown in photos released by authorities.

-Robinson reportedly joked that, "My doppelganger did it," according to The New York Times.
+Robinson reportedly joked that his "doppelganger" was trying to "get me in trouble," according to The New York Times.

 While Robinson reportedly confessed to his father, he has not done so with investigators, Cox said.